Peace and Conflict (PAX)

 Typically Offered: S (even-numbered years).

 Course Description: This course addresses issues of building peace in war-torn societies by focusing on a range of political, military, economic, and social challenges and how they intersect with institutions of the state.
 Emphasis on four separate sectors around which institutionalizing peace are organized: security, justice and reconciliation, governance and participation, and social and economic issues.
 Special attention is given to connecting the theoretical literature on conflict transition to the applied challenges of post-war societies.
-Same as PSC 426.
+Course content is equivalent to PSC 426.
 Prerequisite(s): PSC 101 and PSC 200.

 PAX 430 Conflict Management Credits: 3